lnls-sirius/docker-machine-applications/README.md

 ## Note

-* This README is to incomplete
+* This README is incomplete

 ## Estimate of CPU usage